 you can do the same with the EU unemployment data.
 Available at Eurostat, the unemployment

 There are a number of ways how to get the data from Eurostat – e.g., you can download it in TSV or XLS format.
 To avoid downloading the (possibly) lengthy data set to your hard drive, Eurostat provides a REST API for downloading the data.
 This could be processed using the Generic Extractor.
 However, the data is provided in JSON-stat format, which contains tables encoded using the row-major method.
 Even though it is possible to import them to Keboola Connection, it would be necessary to do additional processing to obtain plain tables.

 To save time, use a tool designed for that – pyjstat.
 It is a Python library which can read JSON-stat data directly into a Pandas data frame.
 Although this library is not installed by default in the Jupyter Sandbox environment, nothing prevents you from installing it.

 Use the following code to download the desired data from Eurostat:

 The URL was built using the Eurostat Query Builder.

-Also note that installing a library from within the python code must be done using the
+Also note that installing a library from within the Python code must be done using

 You have just learnt to do a completely ad-hoc analysis of various data sets.
 If you need to run the above code regularly, simply copy&paste it into a Transformation.

 The above tutorial is done in the Python language using the Jupyter Notebook.
-The same can be done in the R language using RStudio.
+The same can be done in the R language using RStudio, or in Julia using Jupyter Notebook.
 For more information about sandboxes (including disk and memory limits), see the corresponding documentation.